tago-io/explore-asset-tracking/EXPLORE.md

 This design demonstrates how an Asset Tracking application can be built on TagoIO.

-You can interact with the final application demo by clicking on
+You can interact with the demo as a final user after you signup in the TagoRUN for this application by clicking on

 [![Get Dashboard](https://raw.githubusercontent.com/tago-io/explore-asset-tracking/master/images/getdashboard.png?raw=true)](https://admin.develop.tago.io/explore)